y5mei/CIS4100/Week-3-VM/README.md

       1. Name, Project, Purpose, Team, OS, and the **Status of the VM** [as per the assignment-3 requirements]
       2. All the relevant information about the VM obtained from the config file
       3. All the relevant information about the VM obtained from `gcloud compute instances list` and `az vm show` command
 6. The Automate.py supports finely tune the VM via the config files for both Azure and GCP.
-To see the instruction about how to write the config files, please refer to Section 1.2 in this readme file
+To see the instruction about how to write the config files, please refer to Section 1.2 in this readme file.
-7. After the creation of the VMs, move the azure.conf and gcp.conf files to the Archive Folder with name `azure_<date stamp>.conf` and `gcp_<date stamp>.conf`
+I am supporting <span style="color:red"> **ALL** </span> the flags for the `create` CLI command for both GCP and Azure.

+For reference, these are all the [supported flags](https://docs.microsoft.com/en-us/cli/azure/vm?view=azure-cli-latest#az_vm_create) for Azure, and These are all the [supported flags](https://cloud.google.com/sdk/gcloud/reference/compute/instances/create) for GCP.

 Specifically, to let user specify that certain ports should be open (like port 80 for http and 443 for https)
 ```json